Did you know that you could make money pinning on Pinterest?

 By generating more traffic to your blog, you'll be able to increase your conversions on your affiliate links within your articles and boost your ad earnings as well.

 The equation is simple, really.
 More eyeballs on your blog = more earning potential on the methods you already have set up there.
+Pinterest works with all types of blogs, but visually appealing lifestyle blogs are a great topic to consider.
+A lifestyle blog allows you to live and share your ideal lifestyle, while teaching others who want to emulate your success!

 3. Seek Out Sponsorship